 Conclusion

 The question of how to close a board meeting isn’t solely about the act of bringing it to a close.
-It is about putting in the preparation to ensure that a meeting finishes on time, having covered all the necessary topics and with the board united and hungry to do their best by the business.
+It is about putting in the preparation to ensure that a meeting finishes on time, having covered all the necessary topics and with the board united and hungry to do their best for the business.

 A chair must be positive, firm, fair and in control at all times, which is difficult to achieve, but worth working on in order to be the best chair you can be.
 If you’re looking to make your board meetings more effective, try iBabs’ board portal software.
 It will help you collaborate, engage and prepare all members thoroughly for directors meetings, sending details straight to their devices.